 Interview Our Founder - Coming Soon!

 You can interview our founder!
-Submit your questions to our founder Brett Patrick for a special public question and answer interview coming in 2019!
+Submit your questions to our founder Brett Patrick for a special public question and answer interview coming soon!
 You can ask about anything!
 Science, Technology, Engineering, Mathematics, or something else.
 Reasonable questions with finite responses are appreciated.
-Selected questions will receive a personal response in a special interview coming in 2019!
+Selected questions will receive a personal response in a special interview coming in 2022!
 Please submit your questions here with Subject: Interview.

 AeroseedTM germination tests are underway in several temperate zones with fifteen different species of trees including five unique genus (i.e., Abies, Juniperus, Pinus, Pseudotsuga, and Thuja).
 More details are available here.